 This page was last updated on March 21, 2008.

-(click here for a summary description of "Project Yellow" from the September 1984 issue of Camerail Club's "The Mixed Train")
+(More information about "Project Yellow" -- from the September 1984 issue of Camerail Club's "The Mixed Train")

 Western Railroad Properties, Inc. (WRPI), was formed in about 1978 as a jointly owned company of the C&NW and UP to acquire in 1983, half interest in BN's Powder River Basin coal line from Shawnee Junction north to Coal Creek Junction.
 Beginning June 27, 1983 WRPI constructed six miles of new railroad from Shawnee Junction north to Shawnee, rebuilt 45 miles of C&NW line from Shawnee to Crandall, and constructed 56 miles of new railroad from Crandall to Joyce, Neb., where the WRPI line connected with UP's North Platte Branch and North Platte Cut-Off.
 Joyce, Neb., is just two miles west of South Morrill, Neb., the operational connection between the two lines.
 The first coal train ran August 16, 1984.
 On December 15, 1986 WRPI purchased 11 additional miles of BN line from Coal Creek Junction to East Caballo Junction. (part from Jim Harrawood, who cited Eugene Lewis as his source)

 Dick Davidson, UP's president spoke at the National Coal Transportation Association's meeting on April 18, 2006, and shared the following narrative:

 Burlington Northern Railroad and Chicago & North Western Railroad were very interested in developing Wyoming's coal fields back in the early 1970s following the first Arab oil embargo and the promise for inexpensive low sulfur coal.
 Unfortunately, or I guess fortunately in UP's case, the C&NW didn't have the financial resources to live up to their end of the bargain.